louislujing/louislujing.github.io/_pages/cv.md

 **Northwestern University**, USA

-*Postdoctoral Fellow* in the Laboratory for Complex Systems and Nonlinear Dynamics in Fluids and Granular Materials (Advisors: Richard M. Lueptow, Paul B. Umbanhowar, Julio M. Ottino)
+*Postdoctoral Fellow* in the Laboratory for Complex Systems and Nonlinear Dynamics in Fluids and Granular Materials

 **University of Twente**, The Netherlands

-*Visiting Scholar* in the Multi-Scale Mechanics Group (Hosts: Anthony Thornton, Thomas Weinhart)
+*Visiting Scholar* in the Multi-Scale Mechanics Group

 **The University of Hong Kong**, Hong Kong, China

-*Senior Research Assistant* in the Department of Civil Engineering (Advisor: Fiona Kwok)
+*Senior Research Assistant* in the Department of Civil Engineering